The vaccine is available every year to adults and children at risk of flu and its complications.

-- are 65 years of age and over
+- aged 65 years and over

-- chronic heart disease, including acute coronary syndrome
+- chronic heart (including acute coronary syndrome) or liver disease

 - chronic liver disease